 "Of course."
 He inclines his head, not with any discernable sign of regret or victory, and then leaves her alone in his home.

 She leaves her carryall at Spock's.
-Does not want to wander the compound like some vagabond.
-She finds her way to Sarek's; he is not there, so she sits on the stoop and waits.
+Doesn't want to wander the compound like some vagrant.
+She finds her way to Sarek's; he's not there, so she sits on the stoop and waits.

 At lunchtime, he comes.
-She is hot and unhappy.
+She's hot and unhappy.
 He takes one look at her and actually frowns.

 "He wants us together."
 She laughs.
 "He planned this."

-Sarek eases her up, takes her inside his house.
+Sarek eases her up and draws her inside his house.
 He gets her water and waits for her to finish the glass before he says, "Spock?
 Spock wants us together?"

 She nods.
 She starts to tell him what Spock said, but he holds up his hand.

 "Does it matter?"
-He does not seem perturbed at what Spock has done.
-He is staring at her, as if confident she will come to the right conclusion, which apparently is that it doesn't matter.
+He doesn't seem perturbed at what Spock's done.
+He's staring at her, as if confident she will come to the right conclusion, which apparently is that it doesn't matter.

 "Yes, it matters."

 He looks disappointed.
-Under the Vulcan calm there is definitely a pang of unhappiness.
+Under the Vulcan calm there's definitely a pang of unhappiness.